rickicode/FlareGate/DOCKER.md

 1. **Change Default Credentials**: Always change the default admin username and password
 2. **Use Strong SECRET_KEY**: Generate a random, long string for the SECRET_KEY
 3. **Network Security**: Consider using internal networks for production
-4. **SSL/TLS**: Use HTTPS in production with Nginx or a load balancer
+4. **SSL/TLS**: Use HTTPS in production with a reverse proxy or load balancer

 ## Health Checks